Average settlement for broken tibia and fibula

 Does having health insurance affect the settlement amount?

-Your claim value remains unchanged by health insurance, which allows insurers to pursue settlement reimbursements for paid medical costs based on the applicable laws and policy terms.
+Your claim average settlement for broken Tibia and Fibula remains unchanged by health insurance, which allows insurers to pursue settlement reimbursements for paid medical costs based on the applicable laws and policy terms.

 Can you settle a claim before completing treatment?

-Early settlement is possible but risky because future medical needs may be unknown.
+Early average settlement for broken Tibia and Fibula is possible but risky because future medical needs may be unknown.
 The majority of professionals recommend waiting until recovery reaches a stable state to assess damages for their full value.

 Will visible scars increase compensation?